kmpf/uap/doc/source/index.rst

 This package *does not* provide a number of tools which are downloaded and installed system-wide to provide certain functioniality.
-The intention of this system is to provide a robust and traceable framework for data evaluation in scientific experiments.
+The intention of this system is to provide a robust and traceable framework for data evaluation in scientific experiments which uses other tools and manages individual data processing steps and their inter-dependencies.

 The recommended workflow for running a data evaluation for an experiment is as follows:

-1. Fork the rnaseq-pipeline repository via Git.
+1. Check-out the rnaseq-pipeline repository via Git.
 2. Setup the project by writing the configuration file.
 3. Add steps or other functionality as needed (optional).
 4. Run the pipeline.